Water purification: Rapid sand filters

 The most common type of filter is a rapid sand filter.
-Water moves vertically through sand which often has a layer of activated carbon or anthracite coal above the sand.
+Water moves vertically downward through sand which often has a layer of activated carbon or anthracite coal above the sand.
 The top layer removes organic compounds, which contribute to taste and odour.
 The space between sand particles is larger than the smallest suspended particles, so simple filtration is not enough.
 Most particles pass through surface layers but are trapped in pore spaces or adhere to sand particles.
 Effective filtration extends into the depth of the filter.
 This property of the filter is key to its operation: if the top layer of sand were to block all the particles, the filter would quickly clog.

 To clean the filter, water is passed quickly upward through the filter, opposite the normal direction (called backflushing or backwashing) to remove embedded or unwanted particles.
 Prior to this step, compressed air may be blown up through the bottom of the filter to break up the compacted filter media to aid the backwashing process; this is known as air scouring.
 This contaminated water can be disposed of, along with the sludge from the sedimentation basin, or it can be recycled by mixing with the raw water entering the plant although this is often considered poor practice since it re-introduces an elevated concentration of bacteria into the raw water.

 Some water treatment plants employ pressure filters.
 These work on the same principle as rapid gravity filters, differing in that the filter medium is enclosed in a steel vessel and the water is forced through it under pressure.